ThunderFly-aerospace/TFASPDIMU01/README.md

 ### Angle of Attack sensor

-In case of mounting on slip-ring bearing the sensor could sense air [AoA of the vehicle](https://en.wikipedia.org/wiki/Angle_of_attack).
+In case of mounting on rotation slip-ring bearing the sensor could sense air [AoA of the vehicle](https://en.wikipedia.org/wiki/Angle_of_attack).
+Due to ability to turn in direction of airflow.
+The turnig direction could be sensed differentialy to position of aircraft by IMU embedded in the TFASPDIMU01 sensor.

 ## Hardware